| Didja Know... Hugh Hefner put together the first issue of Playboy Magazine while moonlighting from his job with "Children's

 It's true, the French fry wasn't invented in France.

 (Its origin is probably Belgian.)
-But the "French" in
+But the "French"

 French fries doesn't refer to its country of origin.
 It